-Las Vegas is one of the few cities where the lights are on 24 hours a day and it is common to see people out and about in the middle of the night.
-However, there is so much to do close by Las Vegas and the West Rim of the Grand Canyon is one of those more popular destinations.
+Las Vegas is one of the few cities where the lights are on 24 hours a day.
+It is common to see people out and about in the middle of the night.
+However, there is so much to do close by Las Vegas.
+The West Rim of the Grand Canyon is one of those more popular destinations.

 We visited the West Rim of the Grand Canyon while on our trip to Las Vegas.
 We made a plan to see it since it was close enough to drive to and make a day trip out of.
 It’s one thing that I am so happy we did, as well as visiting the Red Rock Canyon too.